 Introduction

-Are you want to become a penetration tester?
-But don’t know what a penetration tester is and how a penetration tester is differentiated in terms of different types of penetration tester or other approaches.
+Do you want to become a penetration tester?
+But don’t know what a penetration tester is or how it’s differentiated by type or other approaches.
 Let’s dive into penetration testing in brief.

 Penetration testing is one of the fastest-growing fields in cybersecurity.
 It is a very vast domain.

-As black hat hackers advance in skill and knowledge, it is the responsibility of organizations to guarantee that their cybersecurity systems can withstand attacks.
+As black-hat hackers advance in skill and knowledge, it is the responsibility of organisations to ensure their cybersecurity systems can withstand attacks.

-Pen-testing is one of the essential instruments that businesses may employ to defend themselves.
+Pen-testing is one of the essential tools businesses can use to defend themselves.

 A cybersecurity expert uses the same tactics as a black hat hacker to access your IT systems during penetration testing.

-They employ every means that a criminal could engage, including password cracking, malware, and even social engineering.
+They employ every means a criminal could use, including password cracking, malware, and even social engineering.

 Another name for penetration testing is pen-testing.
-So, penetration testers are also known as pen testers.
+Penetration testers are also known as pen testers.

 Six Reasons You Need to Invest in Pen Testing:

-- Pen testers expose an organization’s weakness before real evil hackers do.
+- Pen testers expose an organisation’s weakness before real evil hackers do.

 - It can show which areas of security require investment.